FreeRADIUS/wiki.freeradius.org/guide/FAQ.md

 	postauth_query = "INSERT into radpostauth (user, pass, date) values ('%{User-Name}', '%{User-Password:-Chap-Password}', '%S')"

 Then add the [[sql]] module to the '''post-auth''' section of [[radiusd.conf|rlm_sql]].
-Since we want to run the SQL query only on failed login, we need to use the sub-section [http://freeradius.org/radiusd/doc/Post-Auth-Type Post-Auth-Type REJECT].
+Since we want to run the SQL query only on failed login, we need to use the sub-section [[Post-Auth-Type REJECT|http://freeradius.org/radiusd/doc/Post-Auth-Type]].
 For example:

 	post-auth {
 		# Login successful: get an address from the IP pool.